 With the launch of Google for Jobs, search engine optimization (SEO) has once again become a hot topic in the recruiting space.
 The strategies you used last year to optimize job postings may no longer be effective; in fact, they could actually hurt your exposure.
-Below are some of the best job posting tips for 2019 and beyond.
+Below are some of our best job posting tips.

 The evolution of search engine optimization and recommendation engine optimization